Electric Car Maintenance

 • Fuel injection system service

 Additionally, electric cars use regenerative braking systems – these brakes last much longer than normal brake systems because they’re gentler on the brake pads and you don’t need brake service as often.
 And as far as the battery goes… they’re built to last 8-10 years or 100,000 miles.
 Talk about money saved.
-To put it into perspective, according to GreenCars.com, maintaining an electric car costs about 1/3 of what you’d spend to maintain a car that uses gasoline.
+To put it into perspective, according to GreenCars.com, electric car maintenance costs about 1/3 of what you’d spend to maintain a car that uses gasoline.

-The Orlando car care you should schedule for your electric car
+The Orlando electric car maintenance you should schedule

 • Basically, all you’ll need to worry about on a regular basis are tires (so tire rotations and possible wheel alignments), your cabin air filter, windshield wiper blades and fluid, and battery.